blueprintui/blueprintui/docs/src/_docs/block/alignment.md

 meta-tags:
 ---

 Alignments enable control of the item alignment within the layout container.
-Block alginments run along the vertical axis and inline alignments run ont the horizontal axis.
+Block alignments run along the vertical axis and inline alignments run ont the horizontal axis.

 ## Center